 Managing a birth injury claim requires unique experience that most malpractice attorneys lack.
 Your attorney needs an acute understanding of complex medical issues and the challenges you face.

 At Van Wey Law, we have extensive experience handling birth injury cases.
 We know what you’re going through.
 We know the type of help and support you need to get through this traumatic part of your life.
 We’re happy to review your specific needs and determine if you’re entitled to compensation.

 Kay Van Wey is one of Texas’ leading medical malpractice attorneys.
 She is tenacious and hard-working, and she builds close relationships with her clients.
 Here are just some of her credentials:

 - Kay Van Wey has been voted a Texas Super Lawyer for 15 years running (2003-2017).
 This is a prestigious honor bestowed upon her by her peers.
 Less than 5% of all attorneys have ever been named a Super Lawyer.
 Kay has received the award every single year since its inception.

 - She has even attained membership in the Million and Multi-Million Dollar Advocates Forum as a result of the success of past cases.

 - Kay is board-certified in personal injury trial law by the Texas Board of Legal Specialization.
 Less than 5% of all attorneys in Texas are board-certified.

-If your family member was injured at birth, we advise you to contact us right away.
+If your family member was injured at birth, we advise you to contact us right away for a free consultation with a Dallas birth injury lawyer.
 We’ll help you determine if you have a case.
 We’re only paid if you receive compensation.